-With the current circumstances we are facing as part of the COVID-19 national lockdown, we need to balance the amount of time children are spending in structured adult-led activities and behind screens, with opportunity for true free play.
 Free play allows for the development of various physical, cognitive, language and socio-emotional skills, but also contributes greatly to children’s health and well-being.

 Free play, with minimal adult interference, will provide them with the opportunity to work on various skills including: problem solving, creative thinking, flexible thinking, initiative and grit, self-regulation skills, working memory, sustained focus, physicality and can provide them with an opportunity to have some quiet time to soothe and calm themselves.
 Free play with a playmate can further see them developing various socio-emotional skills including: self-expression, negotiation, compromise, perspective taking and empathy.
 Important skills for the future, wouldn’t you say…?

 Some children are natural players, skilled at independent free play and can shift easily between free play, screens and other home activities and tasks.
 Other children, however, may need more support and guidance to help them to play more independently and become captains of their own play adventures.

 During free play a child can create, direct and adapt the play activity and play script as they engage in their play adventure.
 Free play is intrinsically motivated, spontaneous, not limited by a certain set of rules or directives and not necessarily reality bound.